Open Educational Resources: Quick List of Examples

 What is OER?

-Open educational resources or OERs are learning and teaching materials that are shared online and for everyone openly.
-This material can be used for many purposes which may include translating, reusing, or maybe modifying because the creator of contents has already granted the permission to do so via open licensing.
+Open educational resources, or OERs, are learning and teaching materials that are shared online and are freely available to everyone.
+This material can be used for many purposes, which may include translating, reusing, or modifying because the creator of the content has already granted permission to do so via open licensing.

 The Uses of Open Education Resources